All Episodes

 That's what President Trump has so admirably laid out.

-We've done it enough.
+We've done it now.

-From now on, he's gonna try.
+From now on, he's going to try.

-He's gonna try his best.
+He's going to try his best.

 But I think we all agree one thing.